ArctosDB/documentation-wiki/_how_to/How-to-Create-Media-Images.markdown

 ## MIME Type

 Specify the [MIME TYPE](https://en.wikipedia.org/wiki/Media_type), which consists of a type and subtype, (e.g., "image/jpeg").
-Values are controlled by a code table.
+Values are controlled by a [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTMIME_TYPE).

 ## Media Type

-Select the kind of media you are creating from the code table (e.g., audio, image, video).
+Select the kind of media you are creating from the [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTMEDIA_TYPE).
 The Media Type field exists to categorize media whose MIME type is not sufficiently descriptive (e.g., an HTML image viewer application would have MIME_TYPE of `text/html` and MEDIA_TYPE of `image`).

 ## License

-Select a value from the code table that describes permissions regarding copyright, use and distribution of related media.
+Select a value from the [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTMEDIA_LICENSE) that describes permissions regarding copyright, use and distribution of related media.
 Code table includes Creative Commons licenses, institutional policies, and an Arctos Data Ownership and Use Policy.

 ## Media Relationships

-Link the media to specimens, agents, projects, accessions, publications, etc. by selecting the relevant **Media Relationship** from the code table.
+Link the media to specimens, agents, projects, accessions, publications, etc. by selecting the relevant **Media Relationship** from the [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTMEDIA_RELATIONSHIP).
 This action will bring up a search box so that you may query the specific specimen record, agent, project, accession, publication etc. in which the media will display. **For example, to link media to a Specimen Record:**

 * select "shows cataloged_item" from the Media Relationships code table
 * In the search window that appears, enter and select the catalog number of the specimen record to be linked to the media and it will automatically populate the Media Relationships field.